hugh-burgess/hugh-burgess/README.md

 ### Hi there, I'm Hugh 👋

-- 🌱 A recent graduate in Web Development.
+- 🌱 A recent graduate in Web Development at [Neue Fische](https://www.neuefische.de/) from March-May 2021.
 - 🏴󠁧󠁢󠁳󠁣󠁴󠁿 From Scotland originally, living in Hamburg, Germany.
-- 💼 Currently enrolled at [Neue Fische](https://www.neuefische.de/) since March 2021.

 :zap: GitHub Stats